wintercms/meta/release-notes/build-466.md

 - Fixed vulnerability where maliciously crafted CSV files could lead to a self-XSS attack when using the `ImportExportController` behavior.
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.
 - Prevented potential CSV injection attacks via the `ImportExportController` behavior.
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.
 - Prevented potential stored XSS attacks by authenticated users with access to the markdown FormWidget.
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.
+- Prevented potential XSS attacks that could be enabled by passing untrusted user input to jQuery HTML manipulation functions.
+Credit to [Matthew Guillot](https://github.com/mrgswift) for reporting it, see the [jQuery Security Advisory](https://github.com/jquery/jquery/security/advisories/GHSA-gxr4-xjj5-5px2) for more information.

 ## Translation Improvements
 - Improved German translation.